-Section 5 of TSCA requires manufacturers and importers of new industrial chemicals to submit to EPA/OPPT a premanufacture notice (PMN) 90 days before they intend to begin manufacturing or importing a new chemical.
+Section 5 of TSCA requires manufacturers and importers of new industrial chemicals to submit a Premanufacture Notice (PMN) to U.S. EPA/OPPT 90 days before they intend to begin manufacturing or importing a new chemical.
 U.S. EPA/OPPT must evaluate the chemicals for all aspects of health and safety and determine whether the substance may present an unreasonable risk of injury to human health or the environment.
 OPPT must make a risk-based decision on the regulatory outcome of the chemical within these 90 days.
-The PMN can, otherwise, be manufactured or imported.
+The PMN can otherwise be manufactured or imported.